baruchel/lambdascript/README.md

 ### Functions and constants

 Since the binding between objects declared in the same block will never be broken, Lambdascript objects are all "constants" in some way; but for convenience reason, this word will be used only for non-lambda objects.
 Thus Lambdascript objects are either functions or constants.
-In the first example, `a` is a constant, which is very useful for writing the following block:
+In the first example, `x` is a constant, which is very useful for writing the following block:

     area: lambda r: pi * r**2
         # where